 Golden fall foliage: Katsura tree

-The fall foliage I uploaded yesterday leaned strongly towards reds.
+The fall foliage I uploaded online pharmacy buy prelone with best prices today in the USA yester online pharmacy buy wegovy with best prices today in the USA day leaned strongly towards reds.
 Yet, sometimes yellow can make an equal statement.
-Especially a yellow intense enough to literally drag me down the street to investigate.
-Meet the Japanese katsura tree (Cercidiphyllum japonicum), a tree that should be planted more often in Toronto.
-This picture is just as it […]
+Especially a yellow intense enough to literally drag me down the street to investigate. […]

 Wordless Almost-Over Wednesday: A leafy one